twoutlook/speeches/mark/IP/IP_final.md

 > Describe how you can apply the skills you learned to the accomplishment of future goals.
 These can include personal goals and helping others achieve their goals.

 - Continue another Pathway
+- to guide club member to use Github to keep and share speech
-- to help WEST club
+- to enhance TMC club App

 ## Set new Toastmasters goals.
 > Describe your plans for remaining active in Toastmasters.
 These goals can include leadership roles at the club or district level as well as mentoring.

 - infinite game, not really to achieve any ending,
-- keep a conversation going
-- keep Toastmasters regular meeting going
+- keep a conversation going => keep Toastmasters regular meeting going
+- to improve quality of club meetings